-- 1) You remain a part of the degree program at your home university. - You pay tuition fees according to your home university's regulations while you are on exchange. - You are not enrolled in a degree program in Ontario.
+- 1) You remain a part of the degree program at your home university. - 2) You pay tuition fees according to your home university's regulations while you are on exchange. - 3) You are not enrolled in a degree program in Ontario.

 Despite this, in a few cases, if you want to take special courses that are not part of the regular curriculum (for example: English as a Second Language), you may be charged extra.
 Some universities also require students to pay student activity fees and the policies (and prices) vary from university to university.
 Ask the International Student Advisor at your host university.
-And if, by some chance, your host university tries to bill you for tuition and you do not succeed in convincing them that this is a mistake, please contact the OJS Program Office.